lacchain/besu-id/README.md

 The [LACChain Mailbox](https://github.com/lacchain/id-mailbox) is a secure and private system for the exchange of messages, VCs, and VPs.
 It is a controlled by a centralized service that allows entities identified using DIDs to send and receive messages that are stored encrypted in a secure database.

+The manual for the deployment of the component developed for this layer can be downloaded here [Mailbox Manual](./Manual%20Identidad%20-%20Mailbox%20English.pdf)

 ## 3. Authentication Protocols

 In order to access a digital service, we use an authentication method based on OpenID Connect proposed by KayTrust called [DIDConnect](https://developer.kaytrust.id/Specs/DIDConnect/).